mminh007/dino-detr/docs/deformable-attn.md

 ### Offset network in brief (subnetwork)
 In this subnetwork, the offset value is calculated for each reference point using a query. since the input image $x$ undergoes a linear transformation to obtain the query $(q)$, which is then inputted into the offset network. a subnet with two convolution modules with nonlinear activation functions is implemented.

-First a $k*k$ (5 × 5 in the paper) depthwise convolution is used to acquire local features.
+First a $k \times k$ (5 × 5 in the paper) depthwise convolution is used to acquire local features.
 Then the offset network utilizes the $GeLU$ function between two convolutions.
 The convolution’s kernel in the **DW convolution** convolves spatial information.

-Then a **1x1 convolution** that convolves in the channel direction compresses to 2 channels (horizontal, vertical).
+Then a $1 \times 1$ **convolution** that convolves in the channel direction compresses to 2 channels (horizontal, vertical).
 The feature map stores the vertical and horizontal distance values corresponding to each reference point.

 ### Keys and Values
 Translate the reference point using the values ​​determined by the offset network.
 Determine the value of the reference point to which it is moved by **bilinear interpolation** (to deal with floating numbers).
-Feature map using reference point determined values $x（Hg*Wg*C)$ and create $x$ Then linearly transform from to key and value.
+Feature map using reference point determined values $x（Hg \times Wg \times C)$ and create $x$ Then linearly transform from to key and value.

 In order to encourage diversity in the Deformed Points, the feature channel is split into G groups, a strategy reminiscent of the Multi-Head Self-Attention (MHSA) technique.
 Feature subsets within each group exploit a shared subnetwork to produce correlated offsets.
 Practically, the Multi-Head Attention units’ count is made G times the number of offset groups, ensuring that every transformed group of key and value tokens is assigned multiple Attention Heads.

 Additionally, the relative position bias (between 7 and 9) encapsulates the relative position between all possible query-key pairs, enhancing the conventional Attention mechanism with spatial data.

 Thus, multi-head attention applies, where the input query, key, and value are derived via:
 $$
     q = xW_q \qquad \tilde{k} = \tilde{x}W_k \qquad \tilde{v} = \tilde{x}W_v
 $$
 Self-attention applies the following equation, where B indicates Deformable relative position bias:
 $$
     z_{(m)} = Softmax(q^{(m)} \tilde{k}^{(m)^T} / \sqrt{d} + \phi (\tilde{B}, R))\tilde{v}^{(m)}
 $$
 Deformable multi-head atten-tion (DMHA) has similar computational costs, such as PVT and Swin Transformer.
 The difference is the computational complexity of the offset network.